practicalli/clojure/using-data-structures/lazy-sequences.md

 If you evaluate `(range)` just by itself it will return an infinite number of integers, well at least until your computers memory space fills up.

-So we dont blow up our memory and just get the values we want we can use `range` in conjunction with other functions that define how many numbers we actually want.
+So we don't blow up our memory and just get the values we want we can use `range` in conjunction with other functions that define how many numbers we actually want.

 For example, if we just wanted the first four numbers from the infinite sequence of `range` we could specify that with the `take` function